Almost Bayesian: The Fractal Dynamics of Stochastic Gradient Descent: Role of the Fractional Derivative

-The relationship between the fractal dimension and the fractional derivative operator has been a subject of investigation for nearly 3 decades, starting with \cite{fractals_fractional_calc}.
+The relationship between the fractal dimension and the fractional derivative operator has been a subject of investigation for nearly 3 decades, starting with \citep{fractals_fractional_calc}.
 The authors used numerical simulations to study the relationship between the fractional derivative and the fractal dimensions of particular curves, finding a linear relationship between the order of the fractional operator and the fractal derivative.
-Since then, extensive theoretical results have been proven for different types of special functions (see \cite{Liang2024} for an overview).
-It was proven in \cite{Songping2004ONTF} that there is a linear relationship between the Minkowski–Bouligand dimension of the Weierstrass function and the Minkowski–Bouligand dimension of its corresponding fractional calculus.
+Since then, extensive theoretical results have been proven for different types of special functions (see \citep{Liang2024} for an overview).
+It was proven in \citep{Songping2004ONTF} that there is a linear relationship between the Minkowski–Bouligand dimension of the Weierstrass function and the Minkowski–Bouligand dimension of its corresponding fractional calculus.
 We hypothesize that the fractional derivative in the FFPE for SGD accounts for the change in $\lambda(w)$ as one moves through the parameter space.
+More concretely: \begin{hypothesis}[Shared Slopes] Let $\alpha(t)$ be the fractional derivative exponent at time $t$.
+The value of $\alpha(t) \propto \frac{d \lambda(w_t)}{dt}$. \end{hypothesis} Since $\alpha(t)$ is effectively a local property of a point that is related to the derivative about the point, this should be unsurprising as the learning coefficient directly describes degenerate directions of the space.

 As mentioned in section \ref{sec:fract_dynamic} we see more complex dynamics when we operate in the grokking regime.
-Experimentally we see (figure \ref{fig:LLC_diff_exp}) that the appropriate choice of hyperparameters result in sudden large jumps in weight space (and the LLC) when the batch size is sufficiently small.
-The general subdiffusive behaviour of these systems is captured by the fractional derivative in time $\mathcal{D}^{\alpha}_t$.
+Experimentally we see (figure \ref{fig:LLC_jumps}) that the appropriate choice of hyperparameters result in sudden large jumps in weight space (and the LLC) when the batch size is sufficiently small.
+The general sub-diffusive behaviour of these systems is captured by the fractional derivative in time $\mathcal{D}^{\alpha}_t$.
 However, the large jumps indicate the need for a fractional derivative in space to fully account for grokking behavior.
-This could potentially also be done by introducing a fractional Laplacian operator to equation \ref{FFPE} however we don't explore this analytically here.
+This could be done by introducing a fractional Laplacian operator to equation \ref{FFPE} however we don't explore this analytically here.
 We do note however that the introduction of the space fractional derivative is effectively the same as a Levy noise Langevin equation.